Analysis | Cyberwar: How Nations Attack Without Bullets or Bombs

 Infecting a computer system with viruses or worms, holding it hostage with ransomware, disabling it with a flood of messages (a denial of service attack) or stealing data could be considered acts of cyberwarfare, depending on the context and the impact.

 Probably not.
-Ransomware attacks on Colonial Pipeline Co., operator of the biggest U.S. gasoline pipeline, and JBS SA, the world’s largest meat producer, had real if short-lived effects for many Americans.
-Both were attributed to hacking groups tied to Russia, which has been accused of offering safe haven to criminal hackers as long as they steer clear of targets based in Russia or its allies.
-But that’s not the same as a state-sponsored attack, and anyway, the Russian government denied any connection.
-Russian state-sponsored hackers are also suspected of being behind the 2020 hacking campaign that infiltrated at least nine agencies of the U.S. federal government by altering software belonging to Texas-based SolarWinds Corp.
-Another powerful cyberspace adversary of the U.S., China, is suspected of being behind the massive breach of Microsoft email servers that left thousands of U.S. organizations, businesses and local governments exposed to hackers.
+Criminal syndicates are behind most ransomware attacks, and theft of money is the goal.
+But the ransomware attacks on Colonial Pipeline Co., operator of the biggest U.S. gasoline pipeline, and JBS SA, the world’s largest meat producer, did have real if short-lived effects for many Americans.
+And both attacks were attributed to hacking groups tied to Russia, which has been accused of offering safe haven to criminal hackers as long as they steer clear of targets based in Russia or its allies.
+(The Russian government denied any connection to either attack.)

 Nobody has ever witnessed a true cyberwar, with escalating attacks and counterattacks in the digital realm perhaps accompanied by military combat in the real world.
 (A 2019 Israeli airstrike on a building in the Gaza Strip may have been the first real-world response to a cyberattack; Israel said Hamas, the Islamist Palestinian group that controls the territory, was using the building as a base for the cyber operation.)
 Warring nations could shut down each other’s power grids (as Russia did to Ukraine in 2015 and 2016), wipe out data centers, scramble bank records to cause financial panic, interfere with the safe operations of dams and nuclear plants and blind radar and targeting systems of fighter jets.
 Had the Stuxnet attack failed, the U.S. was ready with a broad cyber battle plan against Iran that would have taken out its power grids, the New York Times reported.